-The fun part of this recipe, besides watching hot syrupr getting whipped to fluffy deliciousness is picking food colors, flavors and shapes for your homemade marshmallows.
-Yes, beyond vanilla flavored, white a barrel-shaped marshmallows you can create all kinds of combinations.
+The fun part of this recipe, besides watching hot syrup getting whipped to fluffy deliciousness is picking food colors, flavors and shapes for your homemade marshmallows.

 Try these fun combos for marshmallow madness fun:

-- Pink Color w/Pepppermint-fun in cocoa all winter long
+- Pink Color w/Peppermint-fun in cocoa all winter long

 - Orange with pumpkin Spice for fall and make them little pumpkins